startable/startable-standard/StarTable format specification.md

 Therefore, a more complete characterization of the example StarTable file shown further above is that it contains only one *sheet*, which in turn only contains one table block (along with a few other blocks of other types).

-This concludes the quick intro to StarTable.
+This concludes this quick intro to StarTable.
 What follows is a more formal, detailed, and rigorous description of the StarTable format.

 ## Atomic types and values